-If you need to know whether or not tofu is a vegetable, the quick answer is no, tofu is not a vegetable, but hold on, wait up, that's not really the answer you were looking for.
+If you need to know whether or not tofu is a vegetable, the quick answer is no, tofu is not a vegetable.
+But hold on, wait up, that's not really the answer you were looking for, was it?
 Most people who are wondering whether or not tofu is a vegetable are really wanting to know something else, for example: Can vegetarians eat tofu?
 What exactly, is tofu?
 Keep reading to find out.

 Tofu is actually made from soybeans, which are, well, beans!
 So tofu isn't a vegetable, in that it doesn't grow in the ground but rather comes from beans, which grow in pods.
 Some people consider beans to be a type of vegetable, so if you believe that beans are a vegetable then you might consider that tofu is made from vegetables, but really, it's made from beans—soybeans, to be more specific.